puppetlabs/puppet-docs/source/pe/3.1/quick_start.markdown

 * [Assign classes from modules to nodes in the console.](./console_classes_groups.html)
 * [Allow nodes to be managed by regularly scheduled Puppet runs.](./puppet_overview.html#when-new-configurations-take-effect)
 * Use [live management](./console_navigating_live_mgmt.html) to [inspect and compare nodes](./orchestration_resources.html), and to [trigger on-demand puppet agent](./orchestration_puppet.html) runs when necessary.
+* Use [event inspector](./console_event-inspector.html) to learn more about events that occurred during puppet runs, such as what was changed or why something failed.

 ### Next